logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ## Form-level Validation

-Instead of providing validations for each field individually which can clutter your code, you can instead define the validation schema using the `useForm` function by passing a `validationSchema` option.
+Instead of providing validations for each field individually which can clutter your code, you can define the validation schema using the `useForm` function by passing a `validationSchema` option.
 Each field will automatically be associated with it and will be validated accordingly.

 A simple validation schema can be an object containing field names as keys and validation functions as the value for those keys.